Working toward efficient and well tuned lugsails spritsails and rigs.

-Any reasonable level sailor can look at the pics right and see that this rig is doing most of the right things.
+Any reasonable level sailor can look at the pics above and below and see that this rig is doing most of the right things.

 The twist is controlled, the sheeting angles are relatively narrow (though never sheet the front sail of a boat in tighter than 10 degrees from the centreline) and the boat is moving along nicely in a light wind and a leftover chop.

 This is what I mean when I say that properly set up traditional rigs can be effective …

 … a yawl or a ketch* that can sail round a racing course about equal with a Laser.